Advice > Product management

 Now that you’ve seen examples of what you should be aiming for, as well as some key tips, let’s go through the resume-building process, step-by-step.

-5.1 Step 1: Study the target company and job description
+Step 1: Study the target company and job description

-Before you start writing or editing your resume our tip is that you do some research.
+Before you start writing or editing your resume, our tip is that you do some research.

 Find the job specification, read it thoroughly, and use it to shape your resume in the following ways:

-• Take note of the language used in the job description so you can, where appropriate, match specific verbs and phrases.
+• Take note of the language used in the job description.
+Where appropriate, match specific verbs and phrases.

-Does all this mean you’ll need a different iteration of your resume for every PM job you target?
-Ideally yes, but there will be a lot of overlap, and so usually you’ll only need to make a few strategic edits, especially if you can make sure your resume meets the typical job requirements for FAANG companies.
+Ideally, yes, but there will be a lot of overlap, and so usually you’ll only need to make a few strategic edits, especially if you can make sure your resume meets the typical job requirements for FAANG companies.

-5.1.1 Typical Product manager job requirements
+Typical product manager job requirements

 We analyzed multiple product manager job offers across 8 different companies: Meta, Google, Amazon, Uber, TikTok, DoorDash, Netflix, and Airbnb.

-We aggregated the data to find the most common product manager job requirements for top companies in 2024:
+We aggregated the data to find the most common product manager job requirements for top companies in 2025:

-Minimum Qualifications
+Minimum qualifications

 • Bachelor's degree or equivalent practical experience.